Training for Ministry

 These placements vary in length and some are full-time, depending on the course of formation being followed.

-All supervisors are given full training, including in-service, and are well supported by the staff of the Ministries Council in this most important task.
+All supervisors are given full training, including in-service, and are well supported by the staff of the Faith Nurture Forum in this most important task.